ArioMoniri/NeoPaste/CONTRIBUTING.md

 ---

 Thank you for contributing!
-Your efforts help make Paster better for everyone. 🎉
+Your efforts help make NeoPaste better for everyone. 🎉